14islands/14islands-com-v2/app/blog/_posts/2015-12-09-building-for-good-seo-and-socal-sharing.md

 However, there are solid practises that we recommend to consider when building any website.
 Search algorithms have been evolving fast adopting to mobile growth, and with the rise of social networks we should consider the shareability of our sites.

-Here are few SEO and social sharing tips we consider as developers.
+Here are few SEO and social sharing tips we use as developers.

 ## Responsive